 Strategic Location:

 The Netherlands has unparalleled access to major markets both inside and outside of the EU because of its strategic location at the intersection of Europe.
-Due to its favourable location, it serves as a gateway for global investment and trade.
+Due to its favorable location, it serves as a gateway for global investment and trade.

 Business-Friendly Climate: